 How to get to Övertorneå.

 There are three airports at within a convenient distance.
-Luleå (SWE) is approximately 160 km away and a rental car from the airport should take you no more than two hours.
-There is also public transportation from Luleå with buses daily.
+Luleå Airport (SWE) is situated approximately 160 km from Övertorneå and with a rental car from the airport, the commute should take you no more than two hours.
+There is also available public transportation from Luleå with buses daily (www.ltnbd.se).
 Another option is to use the airports at Kemi (FIN) or Rovaniemi (FIN).
 Both are approximately 130 -140 km from Övertorneå.

 Age groups: ( H=Male, D=Female )